Virtus Global Multi-Sector Income Fund

 Past performance is no guarantee of future results.
 Strong ratings may not be indicative of positive fund performance.
 Performance for some funds may be negative.

 Virtus Newfleet ETFs: Please consider the Fund’s objectives, risks, charges, and expenses before investing.
 Contact us at 1-800-243-4361 or visit Newfleet.com for a prospectus, which contains this and other information about the Fund.
 Read the prospectus carefully before investing.

 Virtus Newfleet ETFs distributed by ETF Distributors LLC, an affiliate of Virtus ETF Advisers LLC.

 Benjamin Caron, CFA

 Industry start date: 1997

-Prior to joining Newfleet in 2011, Mr. Caron was on the fixed income team at Goodwin Capital Advisers, an investment management company that was previously a subsidiary of Virtus.
+Prior to joining Newfleet in 2011, Mr. Caron was on the fixed income team at Goodwin Capital Advisers, a former Virtus investment management subsidiary.
 He joined Goodwin Capital in 2002 as a client service associate for the institutional markets group focusing on institutional fixed income clients.
 Earlier in his career, he was with Fidelity Investments, where he was responsible for client management and sales in the managed account group.

 Mr. Caron earned a B.A. from Syracuse University and an M.B.A. from Suffolk University.
 He is a Chartered Financial Analyst® (CFA®) charterholder.
-Mr. Caron has been working in the investment industry since 1997.
+Mr. Caron began his career in the investment industry in 1997.

 Kyle A. Jennings, CFA